jdubbski/pipeline/README.md

 pending steps:

 bitbucket-pipeline should be triggered by specific branch - development.
+DONE add deployment key work to yaml file to keep track of all deployments.
+DONE when adding this to actual environment, the ssh command will need to tunnel thru bastion. add automate testing using Gulp v3/4 add browserstack plugin add automated QA